-Keep your pacemaker's manufacturer details, bar code and manual handy for emergent needs.
-It is better to keep two sets of details of pacemaker along with customer care toll free number of the manufacturer and the attending doctor's contact numbers being handy and the other in safe custody.
+Keep your pacemaker's manufacturer details, barcode and manual handy for emergent needs.
+It is better to keep two sets of details of pacemaker along with the customer care toll-free number of the manufacturer and the attending doctor's contact numbers being handy and the other in safe custody.

 Comment from the author to create awareness among readers:

 As per latest development an Indian-origin doctor in US has implanted the first miniature-sized, leadless cardiac pacemaker directly inside a patient's heart without surgery through catheter-guided procedure through groin via femoral artery.
 The pacemaker is 10% size of traditional pacemakers and resembles a small metal silver tube.
 The lead less pacemaker is reported to have the following advantages over the traditional pacemaker: